docelic/amber-introduction/README.md

 Enter it again:
 ```

-Then, edit `config/environments/development.yml` to configure "database_url:" to match your username and password.
-The part that says "postgres:@" should be replaced with "yourusername:yourpassword@".
+Then, edit `config/environments/development.yml` and configure "database_url:" to match your settings.
+If nothing else, the part that says "postgres:@" should be replaced with "yourusername:yourpassword@".

 Then, please note that none of the database commands will work until you generate something that involves a migration ([#519](https://github.com/amberframework/amber/issues/519)).
 If you want to fix this manually, assuming that you are using Granite ORM, just run: